BianChang/HEMIT-DATASET/README.md

-# Introduction to the HEMIT Dataset
+# HEMIT Dataset

-**Note**: This documentation is prepared for double-blind review.
-I confirm that no identifying information is included.
-This document is intended to help reviewers understand the scope and content of the HEMIT dataset.
-The final version of the file, will be released upon the camera-ready version of the paper.

 ## Overview
+This dataset is one of the contributions of our paper:  HEMIT: H&E to Multiplex-immunohistochemistry Image Translation with Dual-Branch Pix2pix Generator.

 The HEMIT dataset is tailored for image-to-image stain translation.
 It contains cellular-wise registered H&E and mIHC image pairs, derived from the same sectioning approach to ensure high alignment quality.
 The raw data is sourced from the ImmunoAIzer work [1], which includes 8 whole slide images (WSIs) from colon cancer patients.